bhuvanchandmaddi/DevopsMiniProjects/project3/ReadMe.md

+# Problem statement
+Create a Two tier application infrastructure any cloud provider (Preferably in AWS) using Terraform, components that should be included are mentioned below

+VPC

+Security Group

+Subnet (Public and Private)

+NAT (Instance or service)

+EC2 instance

+Terraform should use modules for reusability

+Shell script to take third most CPU & Memory consuming process, this should output to output file with the following properties

+Process Name

+% CPU  used

+% Memory used

+PORT

+PID

-# AWS Basic Infra Setup Using Terraform
+## AWS Basic Infra Setup Using Terraform

 This project creates below resources using terraform in aws.
 It uses terraform modules for code reusability